 Do I need a midi controller to use Reaper?

 In short – no. A midi controller doesn’t extend the functionality of Reaper.
 Rather, a midi controller improves your ability to take advantage of Reaper’s functionality (or any other DAW’s functionality).
 It will improve your workflow, allowing you to focus on creating, as opposed to navigation Reaper’s interface.
-If you’re just getting started with Reaper, I wouldn’t worry too much about purchasing a midi controller – it’s best to focus on understand the application and figuring out if it’s the right DAW for you.
+If you’re just getting started with Reaper, I wouldn’t worry too much about purchasing a midi controller – it’s best to focus on understanding the application and figuring out if it’s the right DAW for you.
 As you become familiar with Reaper and music production, a midi controller should probably be the first addition to your setup, along with a decent pair of studio monitors, as your start to take production more seriously.

 What should I consider when buying a midi controller for Reaper?